ericlesaquiles/joy-and-buffers-overflowing/README.md

 ##So you think you’ve got it?
 ###Intermediate
-Use the notetaker file to write a new root user to /etc/passwd
+Use the notetaker file to write a new root user to /etc/passwd.
+These exercises were inspired by exercises from the book Hacking the Art of Exploitation by Jon Erickson.
+I highly recommend buying and reading it.

 ###Advanced
 Frolic in [narnia](https://overthewire.org/wargames/narnia).